caokai1073/UnionCom/README.md

 scikit-learn 0.21.3

 ## Install
-UnionCom software is available on the Python package index (PyPI), latest version 0.2.0.
+UnionCom software is available on the Python package index (PyPI), latest version 0.2.1.
 To install it using pip, simply type:
 ```
 pip3 install unioncom
 ```
-## Version 0.2.0
+## v0.2.1
 + Software optimization.
 + Split function "train" into functions "Match" and "Project".
 + Use Kuhn-Munkres algorithm to find optimal pairs between datasets instead of parbabilistic matrix matching.
 + Add a new parameter "project" to provide options for barycentric projection.
++ Separate "test_label_transfer_accuracy" function from "fit_transform" function
++ fix some bugs

 ## Parameters
 ```